fhirschmann/sleeptimer/README.md

 It resembles what was (is?) commonly found in modern __televisions__, where it usually called a __sleep timer__.

-Halttimer's dependencies are minimal and can be run on any platform where LIRC and xosd is available.
+Halttimer's dependencies are minimal and it can be run on any platform where LIRC and xosd is available.
 This makes halttimer an ideal candidate for home theater PCs (HTPCs), because it is platform-agnostic, which allows you to use it with any media center solution.